liberatoaguilar/Maze/Readme.md

 - These are cellular automaton algorithms similar to conway's game of life algorithm.
 - B3/S1234 rulestring
   - If a cell has 1-4 neighbors it survives and if it has exactly 3 neighbors it is born.
-If it has more 4 or less than 1 neighbor it dies.
+If it has more than 4 or less than 1 neighbor it dies.
 - B3/S12345 rulestring
   - If a cell has 1-5 neighbors it survives and if it has exactly 3 neighbors it is born.
-If it has more 5 or less than 1 neighbor it dies.
+If it has more than 5 or less than 1 neighbor it dies.

 - These mazes are very straight-edged and not always solvable.
 - More information: https://en.wikipedia.org/wiki/Maze_generation_algorithm#Cellular_automaton_algorithms.